Survey Design: The Top 10 Best Practices to Maximize Your Results

 → Free Download: 5 Customer Survey Templates [Access Now]

-As highlighted in the image below, any time you create a survey template, format your questions, or style a survey's look and feel — you're participating in survey design.
+As highlighted in the image below, if you create a survey template, format your questions, or style a survey’s look, you’re participating in survey design.
+There are three things to keep in mind during the survey design process.
+I'll discuss them next.

 The Three C's of Survey Design

-Whenever you're creating a survey, it's important to consider the three C's outlined in the image below: clear, concise, communicative.
+Whenever you’re creating a survey, it’s important to consider the three C's outlined in the image below: clear, concise, and communicative.
+These core factors influence your survey design and help distinguish between good and great surveys.

 1. Clear

-If your survey design is clear, that means participants aren't left with any questions around the purpose of the survey and how to complete it.
+If your survey design is clear, that means participants aren't left with questions about the purpose of the survey and how to complete it.

-To help determine if you survey is clear enough, you can ask yourself the following questions:
+To determine if your survey is clear enough, ask yourself:

-• Are your survey questions easy to understand?
+• Are my survey questions easy to understand?

-• Does each one elicit a specific answer?
+• Does each survey question elicit a specific answer?

-• Will your participants understand the point of each?
+• Will my participants understand the point of each survey question?

 2. Concise

-These four questions can help you decide whether or not your survey is concise:
+These four questions can help you decide whether your survey is concise:

 • Is it the ideal survey length?